joergschwarzwaelder/hhc2024/Objective-2/README.md

 **Difficultree: 🎄**
 **Location: Frosty's Beach**

-This objective consists out of four round with 16 words each.
+This objective consists out of four rounds with 16 words each.
-The 16 words have to be groups into four groups with four words each, which share something in common.
+The 16 words have to be grouped into four groups with four words each, which share something in common.

 The Javascript sources give away the solutions:
 ```